justaCasualCoder/Zoneminder-Termux/README.md

 # Zoneminder On Android!
-This is a bash script auto installs Zoneminder,Apache2, and Mysql.
+This is a bash script auto installs Zoneminder , Apache2 , and Mysql.
 ## Getting started on Android
 1. Donwload [Termux](https://f-droid.org/en/packages/com.termux/)
 2. Set up a proot container